IDoCodingStuffs/python-doodles/freeform-log.md

 ```

 Well it is not training much better that way either.
 So I should try switching the feature encoding and loss functions.

+### 1 PM
+Fixed a bug with device output being float32 and label being float64 (double).
+Let's see if fixing that and using MSE loss helps.
+Probably not though.
+Then I can also try KL Divergence loss

+MSELoss still not great.
+Everything gets predicted one class or another, horizontal line on confusion matrix.
+Let's see how KLDiv will do.

+### 3 PM
+Well it was a bad idea.
+It is not a probability distribution after all.
+Back to feature engineering.
+2 labels for 3 classes per level should do it?